SketchUp/rubocop-sketchup/manual/cops_suggestions.md

 --- | ---
 Enabled | No

-Avoid Sketchup.find_support_file to find your extension's files.
+Avoid `Sketchup.find_support_file` to find your extension's files.

+Users might install your extension to locations other than the default Plugins directory.
+If you use `Sketchup.find_support_file` to build a path for files in your extension it will fail in these scenarios.

+Instead prefer to use `__FILE__` or `__dir__` to build paths relative to your source files.
+This have the added benefit of allowing you to load your extensions directly from external directories under version control.

 ## SketchupSuggestions/SketchupRequire